hhvm/user-documentation/guides/hack/06-classes/16-constructors.md

 the constructor parameters to have type `num`, so either integer or floating-point values can be passed in.

-Don't hesistate to &ldquo;un-promote&rdquo; a constructor parameter if it later turns out that a different internal data representation would be better.
+Don't hesitate to &ldquo;un-promote&rdquo; a constructor parameter if it later turns out that a different internal data representation would be better.
 For example, if we later decided to store `$name` in a structured form instead of a string, we could easily make that change while keeping the public-facing constructor parameters unchanged (and therefore backwards-compatible).